omarashrafhamdy/Langchain-Chatbot/README.md

 # Langchain-Chatbot
-Project Description: A chatbot that matches project ideas with companies based on specified tools and languages, providing insights on similar previous projects.
+Project Description: A QA that matches project ideas with companies based on specified tools and languages, providing insights on similar previous projects.